Inklingo

 NounB2General

-Use 'recursos' when 'means' refers to available methods, tools, or strategies to solve a problem or achieve a goal.
+Use 'recursos' when 'means' refers to available methods, techniques, or assets used to solve a problem or achieve a goal.

 A wooden plank laid across a small gap between two grassy hills, serving as a means to cross.